-The accreditation evaluation by the Middle States Commission on Higher Education is a major undertaking that universities in the region must undergo every ten years.
+The accreditation evaluation by the Middle States Commission on Higher Education is a major process that universities in the region must undergo every ten years.
 Originally, The New School was to be evaluated in 2012–2013.
-Because this process offered the university an ideal opportunity to take a comprehensive look at our student experience, faculty, academic programs, administrative operations, resources, and infrastructure, President Van Zandt submitted a request for a one-year extension so the process would align with the university’s strategic planning process.
+Because this process offered the university an ideal opportunity to take a comprehensive look at our student experience, faculty, academic programs, administrative operations, resources, and infrastructure, President Van Zandt submitted a request for a one-year extension so that the process would align with the university’s strategic planning process.

 This website is designed to inform and educate the community about the re-accreditation of The New School.
 Over the last year, a university-wide steering committee produced a self-study to assess our standing, performance, and progress in relation to the 14 standards of excellence (PDF) outlined by Middle States.
 The self-study demonstrates our strengths, identifies areas for improvement, and articulates the priorities established in our academic vision.

-In addition to displaying the self-study, this site will serve as a repository for updates, documentation, and messages from the Steering Committee and university leadership as the process unfolds and site visits by the Middle States evaluation team are scheduled.
+In addition to displaying the self-study, this site will serve as a repository for updates, documentation, and messages from the Steering Committee and university leadership as the process unfolds and as site visits by the Middle States evaluation team are scheduled.